 Since many of us know very little about biomechanics or the relationship of this field to the total rehabilitation scheme, we hastily arranged an interview with the engaging new director in hopes of satisfying our curiosity.

 In the first place, we learned that Mr. Foort is one of the continent's few prosthetics research engineers.
-Moreover, although he has spent a great deal of time in the United States, we were delighted to find that he is also a Canadian - born and raised on one of the small gulf islands (Quadra Island) just off Campbell River, B.C.
-He has a degree in chemical engineering from the University of onto and has spent the əlde 12 years as a research e. ineer, first at Sunnybrook Hospital in Toronto, and, for the last 10 years, with the Bioa 12-year-old son.
+Moreover, although he has spent a great deal of time in the United States, we were delighted to find that he is also a Canadian - born and raised on one of the small gulf islands (Qu a dr a Island) just off Campbell River, B.C.
+He has a degree in chemical engineering from the University of onto and has spent the 12 years as a research

+12 years as a research e.g.meer, first at Sunnybrook Hospital in Toronto, and, for the last 10 years, with the Biomechanics Laboratory at the University of California.
+He is married, has a young, newlywed daughter in Victoria, and a 12-year-old son.